home / mcp / apple notifier mcp server

 send_notification

-Display native macOS notifications with a specified title, message, optional subtitle, and whether to play the default sound.
+Display a native macOS notification with a title, message, optional subtitle, and optional sound.

 prompt_user

-Show an interactive prompt with a message, optional default answer, up to three custom buttons, and an icon option to collect user input.
+Display an interactive prompt with a message, optional default answer, up to three custom buttons, and an icon option.

 speak

-Use macOS text-to-speech to read a given text with an optional voice and adjustable speaking rate.
+Use macOS text-to-speech to speak provided text with an optional voice and adjustable rate.

 take_screenshot